 A lot of scientific evidence have shown that the Mediterranean diet has a great beneficial effect on metabolic syndrome (such as obesity, cardiovascular disease (CVD) and type 2 diabetes mellitus)

-The foundation of Mediterranean diet plan is plant based food not the meat.
+The foundation of this diet plan is plant based food not the meat.

 The Mediterranean diet plan is formulated based on the eating habit of the individual of the countries neighboring to the Mediterranean Sea.
 This diet plan is characteristically high in vegetables, fruits, whole grains, beans, nut and seeds and olive oil.